Run dynamic application security testing (DAST) on Polaris

 fAST Dynamic brings dynamic application security testing (DAST) capabilities to the Polaris platform.
 DAST is a method of AppSec testing that examines an application in running state, without knowledge of its internal interactions or designs at the system level, and without access or visibility into the source program.
 This "black box" testing observes an application from the outside in, examines its running state, and observes its responses to simulated attacks made by a testing tool.
 The application's responses to these simulations help determine whether it's vulnerable and might be susceptible to a real malicious attack.

 Note: fAST Dynamic is intended for scanning pre-production web applications and APIs only.
-Running DAST scans on internal websites and APIs is not yet supported.

 Prerequisites